By Andrea Lebron - March 23, 2021

 Red collar crime is a subgroup of white collar crime in which the perpetrator uses violence to avoid detection or prosecution.
 Although red collar crime appears to be a rare event in the U.S., this is not necessarily the case, and it is advisable for businesses to have a process through which white collar crime can be reported anonymously.

-The term “white collar crime” is usually identified with financially motivated, non-violent crimes committed by employees against their employer, or by individuals against a financial institution.
-The crimes typically consist of forgery, insider trading, fraud, or embezzlement, and were estimated by the FBI in 2016 to cost U.S. business more than $500 billion per year.
+The term “white collar crime” is usually identified with financially motivated, nonviolent crimes committed by employees against their employer, or by individuals against a financial institution.
+The crimes typically consist of forgery, insider trading, fraud, or embezzlement, and are estimated by the FBI to cost U.S. businesses more than $300 billion per year.

 When white collar crimes are detected, the most common outcome is an admission of guilt and - depending on the nature and severity of the crime - a custodial sentence, a financial settlement, or disciplinary action.
 However, when the perpetrator doesn't want the nature of his actions disclosed, the outcome can be much different.

-Around fifty recorded cases have occurred in the past thirty years in which the perpetrator has either murdered the person who discovered their crime, or paid somebody else to do it.
+Around 50 recorded cases have occurred in the past 30 years in which the perpetrator has either murdered the person who discovered their crime or paid somebody else to do it.
 Many of these cases were reviewed by Frank Perri - a criminal psychologist at the DePaul University in Chicago - to develop psychological profiles of offenders who commit red collar crimes.